Basel Chamber Orchestra

 For its historically informed interpretations, the Basel Chamber Orchestra was awarded the ECHO Klassik in the category "Best Ensemble" in 2008 and in 2019 will be the first orchestra to receive a Swiss music prize.

-The Basel Chamber Orchestra enjoys working with selected soloists such as Maria João Pires, Jan Lisiecki, Isabelle Faust and Christian Gerhaher.
-Under the artistic direction of the concertmasters and the baton of selected conductors such as Heinz Holliger, René Jacobs and Pierre Bleuse, the Basel Chamber Orchestra presents its broad repertoire.
+The Basel Chamber Orchestra always enjoys working with selected soloists such as Hélène Grimaud, Regula Mühlemann, Vilde Frang, Bertrand Chamayou and Sebastian Bohren.
+Under the artistic direction of the concertmasters and selected conductors such as Delyana Lazarova, Izabelė Jankauskaitė, René Jacobs and Marc Minkowski, the Basel Chamber Orchestra presents its broad repertoire.

 The concert programmes are as varied as the 47 musicians, ranging from early music on period instruments to historically informed interpretations and contemporary music.
 Each year the Basel Chamber Orchestra commissions new works and takes part in the Basel Composition Competition.